-AMENDED COMPLAINT
+SECOND AMENDED COMPLAINT

 This lawsuit, on behalf of PEN American Center, Inc. ("PEN America"), select book authors, a book publisher, and a number of parents of students attending public schools in Escambia County (collectively, "Plaintiffs"), challenges the decisions of the Escambia County School Board (the "School Board") to remove and restrict books from public school libraries within the Escambia County School District (the "School District").
 The School Board has done so based on its disagreements with the ideas expressed in those books.
-In every decision to remove a book, the School Board sided with a challenger expressing openly discriminatory bases for the challenge, overruling in the process the recommendations of review committees at the school and district levels.
-These restrictions and removals have disproportionately targeted books by or about people of color and/or LGBTQ people, and have prescribed an orthodoxy of opinion that violates the First and Fourteenth Amendments.
+In every decision to remove a book, the School Board sided with a challenger expressing openly discriminatory bases for the challenge, overruling in the process the recommendations of review committees at the district level.
+These restrictions and removals have disproportionately targeted books by or about people of color and/or LGBTQ people, and have prescribed an orthodoxy of opinion that violates the First and Fourteenth Amendment.
+In addition, the School Board has adopted a policy and practice of indefinitely restricting access to challenged books that may contain depictions or descriptions of sexual conduct, resulting in many books having been unavailable to students-in many cases for two years now.
+The School Board's failure to adopt and implement a timely and effective process for resolution of the book challenges violates the First Amendment by indefinitely suppressing protected speech and effectively providing a heckler's veto over school library materials.